Showing posts with label brain. Show all posts

 Conception occurs at the meeting of sperm and egg.
 After cells begin dividing they are known medically

-embryo.
+as an embryo.
 At conception a single cell has human genetic

 material.
 If no replication errors